 Security cameras are expensive.
 The outdated phone in your junk drawer is 100% free.
 Instead of selling your old phone or trading it in for less than you spent to buy it, try this DIY trick instead.

-Turning your old phone into a security camera doesn’t require any fancy hardware or tech know-how.
+Turning your old phone into a security camera requires no fancy hardware or tech know-how.
 You just need to download a security camera app on your phone.
 Look for something with motion detection and alert features.

 Also, when looking for apps, check if it stores footage remotely or locally.
 Your choice of an app depends on how much storage space your old phone has.
 We recommend Critter.Camera, which also lets you turn old tablets and computers into security cameras.